Fabio-Alessandro/Link-Base/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->

 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running follow these simple steps...

 ### Prerequisites

 You must have this installed for the project to run:

-• Linux
+* Linux

-• Node.js
+* Node.js

-• PostgreSQL
+* PostgreSQL

-• Expo Go app (On your mobile phone or on an Android/iOS emulator - https://expo.dev/client)
+* Expo Go (On your mobile phone or an Android/iOS emulator - Download it here: https://expo.dev/client)

 ### Installation

+Installation and first time launch:

 Clone the repo: